Jennifer Wilber is a writer, teacher, and bisexual rights activist from Ohio.

 Once you have taken this first step, start writing how you feel about this new revelation about yourself.
 Some things you may want to consider while writing are:

-- When did you first started thinking you might be different?
+- When did you first start thinking you might be different?

 - How did it make you feel when you first learned someone else you know is LGBT+?